 Needy people are motivated by their fear of losing their partners to desperate and irritating things.
 They often are controlling or vindictive.
 Although they believe they are doing this for good reasons, their behavior actually drives their partners away.

-Unless they learn new skills, needy people will ultimately lose their partners, they re-create the same problems in new relationships.
+Unless they learn new skills, needy people will ultimately lose their partners.
+Then, they will re-create the same problems in new relationships.
 If you are part of such a cycle, you can learn to end neediness, become secure, and get the love you want.

 Three Stages of Secure Relationships

 Communication is more than giving information.
 In a relationship—every relationship—it is a way to regulate emotional distance or closeness.
-You can tell by the way a person talks to you if they are trying to become closer, more distant, or to maintain the same level of closeness/distance.
+You can tell by the a person’s speech and body language if they are trying to become closer, more distant, or to maintain the same level of closeness/distance.

-The more similar and secure people are to begin with, the less intense and prolonged this period will be.
-The greater the differences, and the less secure the people, the longer this period will be–sometimes dragging out so long that the relationship dies in the process.
+The more similar and secure people are to begin with, the less intense and prolonged the adjustment will be.
+The greater the differences, and the less secure the people, the longer this period will be.
+Escalation of conflict and emotional distancing can push the couple apart.